Art Spaces of the Wells Reserve at Laudholm

 Maine Coastal Ecology Center

-Two rooms holding educational exhibits for their first 20 years now contain mission-focused artwork from May through October.
+Two rooms holding educational exhibits for their first 20 years now contain mission-focused artwork from May to October.
 CEC exhibits follow Visitor Center hours.
 Entrance is free with regular admission to the Wells Reserve.

 Nikon Small World